seblabbe/lecf/README.md

     make

-You get a lot of warning, but hopefuly you should obtain a running version of the library.
-Launch Python, IPython or Sage and try
+After a lot of compilation you get a running Python module (whose name is mcf.so).
+You can launch Python, IPython or Sage inside the directory and try:

-    >>> import mpc
+    >>> import mcf
     >>> B = mcf.MCFAlgorithm('brun_mf')
     >>> B
     (multiplicative floor) Brun